 - Step 1: Any employee covered by this Agreement who has a grievance shall submit it to the shift Lieutenant or individual who is designated for this purpose by the City; provided that said grievance shall be in writing on the standard grievance form and signed and dated by both the aggrieved employee and the appropriate Lodge official.
 The Lieutenant or designated City representative shall give his/her written answer within five (5) business days after such presentation. - Step 2: If the grievance is not settled in Step 1 and the employee wishes to appeal the grievance to Step 2 of the Grievance Procedure, it shall be referred in writing to the Police Chief on the same standard grievance form submitted at Step 1 within five (5) business days after the Lieutenant's or designated City representative's answer in Step 1 and shall be signed and dated by both the Employee and the Lodge Official.
-The Police Chief, or his/her representative, shall discuss the grievance within five (5) business days with the Chairperson of the Lodge Grievance Committee at a time mutually agreeable to both parties.
+The Police Chief, or his/her representative, shall discuss the grievance within five (5) business days with the grievant and/or the grievant's representative at a time mutually agreeable to both the City and the Union.
 The Police Chief, or his/her representative, shall respond in writing to the Lodge within ten (10) business days following their meeting. - Step 3: If the grievance is not settled in Step 2 and the Lodge desires to appeal, it shall be referred by the Lodge in writing to the Chief Administrative Officer or his/her designated representative on the same standard grievance form submitted in Step 1 within five (5) business days after the City's answer in Step 2.
-A meeting between the Chief Administrative Officer, or his/her representative, and the Chairperson of the Lodge Grievance Committee shall be held at a time mutually agreeable to the parties.
-The Chief Administrative Officer or his/her designated representative shall give the City's written answer to the Lodge within ten (10) business days following the meeting. - Section 5.2 Arbitration.
+A meeting between the Chief Administrative Officer, or his/her representative, and the grievant and/or the grievant's representative shall be held within ten (10) business days of receipt of the grievance at Step 3, at a time mutually agreeable to the parties.
+The Chief Administrative Officer or his/her designated representative shall give the City's written answer to the Lodge within ten (10) business days following the meeting.

+Section 5.2 Arbitration.
 If the grievance is not settled in accordance with the foregoing procedure, the Lodge may refer the grievance to arbitration within seven (7) business days after receipt of the City's answer in Step 3.
 The parties, by mutual agreement in writing, may submit more than one (1) grievance to the same arbitrator.
 The parties shall attempt to agree upon an arbitrator within five (5) business days after receipt of notice of referral and in the event the parties are unable to agree upon an arbitrator within said five (5) day period, the parties shall immediately jointly request the Federal Mediation and Conciliation Service to submit a panel of five (5) arbitrators.
 The request shall specify that the panel be composed only of arbitrators who are members of the National Academy of Arbitrators and who reside in Illinois, Indiana, Iowa, or Wisconsin.
 Either party may reject one panel in its entirety.
 Both the City and the Lodge shall have the right to strike two (2) names from the panel.
 The party requesting arbitration shall strike the first two (2) names; the other party shall then strike two (2) names.
 The remaining person shall be the arbitrator.
 The arbitrator shall be notified of his/her selection by a joint letter from the City and the Lodge requesting that he/she set a date and time for the hearing, subject to the availability of the City and Lodge representatives.
 All arbitration hearings shall be held in Urbana, Illinois, unless the parties mutually agree otherwise.